actes2/zappos_project/README.md

 This repo *exists entirely* for the purpose of the Zappos Take Home interview Challenge

 _____
+# Post Production Notes
+This project was an absolute blast as a whole, I got to utilize and leverage many different skills, experiences, and knowledge in a way that I don't really get a good excuse to do.
+So for busy work, it 100% scratched my creative itch.

+I definitely plan on leveraging a "version" of this for my own lab as it's quite a neat little tool.

+Aside from that, I am proud of how the whole thing came together towards the end and believe that this is a good reflection of my skill-sets.

 # **Application Overview**
 * Backend: